manognachalla/YOLO-based-tomato-harvesting-using-5-DOF-robotic-arm/README.md

-# 🌱 Robotic System for Rooftop Hydroponic Gardens
+# 🌱 Fault-Tolerant IoT-Enhanced Robotic Harvesting System

 ## 📌 Project Abstract
 This project focuses on developing an **autonomous robotic system** for rooftop hydroponic gardens to **grow leafy greens** (e.g., coriander, mint) using the **intercropping method**.
 The system optimizes **resource usage** (water and nutrients), monitors plant growth, and automates **irrigation and harvesting**.